Jayzhang2333/cam-sonar-projection-sim/README.md

 # Sonar–Camera Simulator

-A simple sonar camera simulator.
-It takes in an RGB and Depth image and renders sonar image and test different way of projecting sonar data into camera'a frame.
-User can cahneg camera and sonar intrinsics as well as extrinsics between camera and sonar.
+A simple sonar–camera simulator.
+Users can change the camera and sonar intrinsics, as well as the extrinsics between the camera and sonar.
+The visualizer shows how the sensors are oriented and how their fields of view overlap.
+The second figure shows how a sonar pixel is projected into the camera’s view.

 ![alt text](<asset/demo.png>)